kupl/npex/README.md

 ----------- | -----------
 filepath    | the relative path to the file where NPE occurs line        | the exact line number where NPE occurs last_access | the last access expression of the null pointer.
-It can be a variable, a name of field, or a name of method.<br> For example, when NPE occurs at x.foo().g, the last_access is foo. npe_class   | the class where NPE occurs, discard the package-path.<br>For example, if the exact class org.apache.A, only leaves the name of class, A.
+It can be a variable, a name of field, or a name of method.<br> For example, when NPE occurs at "x.foo().g", the last_access is **foo**. npe_class   | the class, discarding the package-path, where NPE occurs.<br>For example, if the exact class is "org.apache.A", npe_class is **A**.

 ## License